hargoniX/Leanwuzla/smtcomp/2025/main.typ

 = Certifying Components

-The following components are not verified but output certificates that are checked by other components of `bv_decide`:
+The following components are not verified, and instead output certificates that are checked by other components of `bv_decide`:

 1. *SAT Backend:* The SAT backend does not need to be verified and is treated as a black box.
 However,